LATEST SITE UPDATE — The CORE20 RPG

 And then they get to answer that question in a new way.

-The CORE20 system is working toward a public playtest early in 2023.
+The CORE20 system is working toward a public playtest in 2023.
 For updates and preliminary looks at some of the stuff that's part of the game, you can follow Scott on Twitter or Mastodon Dice Camp, or check out the development blog at CORE20RPG.com.

 Insane Angel Studios is the shadowy multinational corporate behemoth fronting the ofttimes complex creativity of Scott Fitzgerald Gray.
 Welcome.